eurostat/gridviz/docs/reference.md

 ### Tiled data

 For large datasets, it is recommended that you decompose them into different data chunks and index them by geographical location, as specified in the [tiled format specification](tiledformat.md).
-The [Gridviz](https://github.com/eurostat/gridviz/) application can then automatically retrieve only the useful data that falls into the viewer's geographical extent.
+The [Gridviz](https://github.com/eurostat/gridviz/) map can then automatically retrieve only the useful data that falls into the viewer's geographical extent.
 Here is an example of how to load such data:

 ```javascript
 new gviz.Map(containerDiv)